notsky23/CS188-P4-Tracking/README.md

 This project is a practice with inference in Bayes Nets and Hidden Markov Models.<br>

-In this project, we will help PacMan navigate or infer the next positions of the ghosts with sensors, in order for to hunt successfully.<br><br>
+In this project, we will help PacMan navigate or infer the next positions of the ghosts with sensors, in order to hunt ghosts successfully.<br><br>

 ## Results:<br>